molmod/soapboxslide/README.md

 ## Storing and Sharing Trajectory Data

 The `soapboxslide` module also implements a `Trajectory` class for storing the results of a numerical integration of one or more particles sliding over the surface.
-This class performs an initial validation on your trajectory data upon construction.
+This class performs an initial validation of the trajectory data upon construction.
-It also features `to_file` and `from_file` methods with which trajectories can be saved to and loaded from NPZ files.
+It also features `to_file` and `from_file` methods with which trajectories can be dumped to and loaded from NPZ files.
 This is useful if you want to share your trajectory with someone, e.g. for review, and to implement separate computation and visualization scripts (or notebooks).

 To use the `Trajectory` class, create an instance as follows after completing the numerical integration of the equations of motion: